sedusa/azalea-report/content/home.md

   title: The Eye of the Storm - Humanity Unveiled
   author: Samuel Edusa, MD
   image: /img/outside-church.jpeg
+  imageCaption: Outside the shelter before the storm hit
   content: >
     <p>As Hurricane Helene howled outside, an unlikely assemblage of strangers sought sanctuary within the walls of a local church.
 I found myself there, a resident physician volunteering alongside Red Cross staff, about to witness an extraordinary display of human resilience and connection.</p>